Harish-deva/x-walk/documentation/Build_and_Deploy.md

 1. Create a new Feature Branch (checked out from develop / main branch)
 1. Follow the regular naming conventions for the feature branches / hotfix & more
+2. Responsiveness is handled by making use of the media queries

 ## Pre-requisites to Preview / Publish content